Jonathanahn27/CMPSC431WProject3/README.md

 4. Only change the Filename argument and import the SQL_Tables.sql file.
 5. Press "Restore"
 6. Download and open the CLI.py script.
-7. Download the psycopg2 Python library by running the following command in the command prompt:
-    a. pip install psycopg2
+7. Download the psycopg2 Python library by running the following command in the command prompt: pip install psycopg2
-8. Download the tabulate Python library by running the following command in the command prompt:
-    a. pip install tabulate
+8. Download the tabulate Python library by running the following command in the command prompt: pip install tabulate
 9. Adjust the information within the connection statement at the beginning of the script.